 users with unsynced phones are at risk of data loss if their handsets are lost or stolen

 Both Windows Phone and Android devices can also function relatively independently of PCs, and they are likewise at risk if they've never been backed up.
-If you have Windows Phone users in your family, you can turn them toward the recently-renamed Xbox Music software (or the Windows Phone 7 Connector for Mac) for their local backup and syncing needs.
-Microsoft's SkyDrive app automatically uploads pictures taken on the phone, just like Android's Google Plus app, Dropbox, and iCloud.
+Modern Windows Phone devices automatically back up apps, text messages, contacts, and more to Microsoft's cloud services.
+They also automatically upload pictures taken on the phone, just like Android's Google Plus app, Dropbox, and iCloud.

 Android has the benefit of being partially synced with Google's servers, keeping important things like contacts and emails out of harm's way.
 However, for syncing media like pictures, videos, and music, programs like DoubleTwist and Kies (for Samsung devices) make good suggestions for family members who are used to an iTunes-like interface.
 There are even apps in Google Play like My Backup that can keep copies of whole apps safe in cloud or local storage.